Thursday, May 21, 2026

 I'm a guitarist, so I noticed there is only a scattering of electric guitar across the album...several solos, but the album doesn't feel lacking in any way.

-The 'Oddleaf' sound has been confidently nailed.
-Regardless of any comparisons made here, Oddleaf have their own unique sound.
+The unique 'Oddleaf' sound has been confidently nailed regardless of any comparisons made here.

-The album opener- and closer- are epic and grandiose- graceful and hearkening to the days when an album was an album - capturing the entire album's vibe- which is often one of optimism.
-The lyrics throughout are cleverly woven at times reminding us to honour the planet, but also reassuring us that no matter what 'the Earth's core will remain warm'.
+The album opener- and closer- are show great grandeur- graceful and hearkening to the days when an album was an album - and it captures the main vibe which is mostly one of optimism.
+The lyrics throughout are cleverly woven at times reminding us to honour the planet, but also reassuring us that no matter what, 'the Earth's core will remain warm'.
 'Bring me back to a simple time..'
 Gurtner sings.

 The songwriting is adventurous but mature- the music unfolds gracefully, effortlessly.
 A remarkable first effort by any standard.
 Strong melodies are spread throughout, haunting at times, surprisingly wide in scope.
 The album's tracks are often tied together, sometimes with windy desert sounds, and the album finishes off with what sounds like a whale swimming off into the distance, singing 'goodbye' and leaving the listener in a state of peaceful longing.